 All applicants will be interviewed.

-- Supporting Children and Young People in an Education Setting
+- Development of Children and Young People in an Education Setting

 - Supporting Children and Young People who require Additional Support for Learning

 - Introduction to First Aid or Information and Communication Technology

 How will I study my course?